 Meander through a nature preserve.
 Discover important “stations” on the Underground Railroad.
 Indulge in a Willy Wonka road trip.
 Hear tales of ghosts and watch some in action.
 And stay over where the spurned Aaron Burr purportedly fled after his duel with Alexander Hamilton.

 The Delaware Canal was central to Bucks County commerce.
-And, to those seeking freedom on the Underground RR.
+And to those seeking freedom on the Underground Railroad.
 In the past, tourists could take a mule-drawn canal boat tour on a section of the Canal through New Hope.
-However, now it’s overgrown, and beautiful in its own way.
+However, now it’s overgrown and beautiful in its own way.
 Join dog walkers and couples along the shaded towpath.
-Just keep your distance from others.

 An accredited museum, the 134-acre Bowman’s Hill Preserve features 700 species of plants native to the Delaware Valley region.
-Enter through the 10 ft. tall “deer-exclusion fence” and park in the Visitor’s Center parking lot.
-Pick up a map, and either wander by yourself, or if available, take a guided naturalist tour.
-(Socially distanced and masked, of course).
+Enter through the ten-foot tall “deer-exclusion fence” and park in the Visitor’s Center parking lot.
+Pick up a map and either wander by yourself or take a guided naturalist tour if available.

-Right away it’s an immersive experience.
-Each plant in the wildflower garden right outside the Visitors Center is identified by a nametag.
-Bee Balm, Echinacea, Butterfly Weed and the like, you’ll discover, are hardly “weeds.”
+Right away, it’s an immersive experience.
+A nametag identifies each plant in the wildflower garden right outside the Visitors Center.
+You’ll discover that Bee Balm, Echinacea, Butterfly Weed, and the like are hardly “weeds.”

 These native plants, which require other species to “move genetic material around,” host ten times as many insects as non-natives.
 They provide nectar and pollen for bees and butterflies.
 Insects generate larva, providing food for birds, which in turn are seed transporters.